 One of the most highly-visited Chinatowns in North America, San Francisco’s Chinatown is popular with tourists and locals alike.
-You can easily spend hours walking along Grant Street and its narrow side streets – shopping, eating and people-watching!
-You can buy almost anything in Chinatown – from jade jewelry, silk products, antiques and souvenirs to Buddhas, Southeast Asian artifacts, and fine Oriental art.
+You can easily spend hours walking along Grant Street and its narrow side streets – shopping, eating and people-watching.
+Find almost anything in Chinatown – from jade jewelry, silk products, antiques and souvenirs to Buddhas, Southeast Asian artifacts, and fine Oriental art.

 Hundreds of thousands of people flock to Chinatown to celebrate the Lunar New Year during San Francisco’s annual Chinese New Year Festival and Parade.
+Dates change each year (usually the period from January 21 and February 20) depending on the Chinese Lunar calendar.
 Each year, the Chinese New Year Flower Market takes place the weekend before the Lunar New Year holiday.

 Golden Gate Fortune Cookie Factory

-If you have a sweet tooth, bags of different flavored fortune cookies (plain, almond, chocolate…) are available for purchase – you might as well buy them fresh off the press… so to speak. 🙂
+If you have a sweet tooth, bags of different flavored fortune cookies (plain, almond, and chocolate) are available for purchase.
+You might as well buy them fresh off the press… so to speak. 🙂

-The Golden Gate Fortune Cookie Factory is located in the heart of Chinatown – it’s tucked away on Ross Alley, just off Jackson Street.
+The Golden Gate Fortune Cookie Factory is located in the heart of Chinatown, tucked away on Ross Alley, just off Jackson Street.

 Tea-Tasting in Chinatown

 Modeled after a wine bar, Vital Tea Leaf (located at 1044 Grant Avenue) offers visitors complimentary “try before you buy” tea tastings – it’s the best deal in Chinatown.
-The tea shop carries over 400 varieties of teas (from China, Taiwan and Japan).
-We stumbled upon Vital Tea Leaf totally by accident one day while strolling through the streets of Chinatown – one look inside at all the people sitting at the long tea bar, laughing, enjoying their tea, and beckoning us to join them… and we were sold!
+The tea shop carries over 400 varieties of teas from China, Taiwan and Japan.
+We stumbled upon Vital Tea Leaf totally by accident one day while strolling through the streets of Chinatown.
+We took a look inside at all the people sitting at the long tea bar, laughing, enjoying their tea, and beckoning us to join them… and we were sold.

-Learned about different teas – how they look and what they smell like before (and after) being brewed, how to brew them (we were brewing our Green Tea totally wrong – using boiling water vs letting it sit for 2 minutes), health benefits to the body and mind – and fun tea facts.
-Of course, if you like any of the teas you’re sampling (and chances are that you WILL), you’ll probably want to buy several to take home.
+Learned about different teas – how they look and what they smell like before (and after) being brewed; how to brew them (we were brewing our Green Tea totally wrong – using boiling water vs letting it sit for 2 minutes).
+Learn about the health benefits to the body and mind, and find out fun tea facts.
+Of course, if you like any of the teas you’re sampling (and chances are that you will), you’ll probably want to buy several to take home.
 We bought two – Iron Goddess Green Tea (an everyday drinking tea that’s good for longevity) and Coconut Green Tea (good for relaxing).
-There’s no pressure to buy anything – it’s just an enjoyable experience all around.
+There’s no pressure to buy anything; it’s just an enjoyable experience all around.
 If you don’t want to carry anything around with you, you can always order tea online when you get home.
-Prices can be expensive if you buy the tea by the pound – smaller amounts are available (we bought a 1/4-lb of one tea and $20 worth of another).
+Prices can be expensive if you buy the tea by the pound.
+Smaller amounts are available (we bought a 1/4-lb of one tea and $20 worth of another).